Inzhenerka/docs.getdbt.tech/website/docs/reference/node-selection/methods.md

 An error along the lines of “there’s nothing to do” can occur when you change the group name *and* something is picked up to be run via `dbt build --select state:modified`.
 This error will be caught at runtime so long as the CI job is selecting `state:modified+` (including downstreams).

-Certain factors can affect how references are used or resolved later on.
-These factors include:
+Certain factors can affect how references are used or resolved later on, including:

 - Modifying access: if permissions or access rules change, some references might stop working.
 - Modifying `deprecation_date`: if a reference or model version is marked  deprecated, new warnings might appear that affect how references are  processed.